Kimhouy/CODE404s_Kimhouy_Weather_Project/README.md

-# TodoList Project
+# Weather Project
-* This project is initiated to encourage
+* This project is initiated to encourage learning how to make real requests to see data, fetch data, and transform data to dispaly on the app, in the React project.
 * This weather app provides access to forcasts that will help users to be alerted and informed about the changes in weather conditions;hence, the users can make decisons and deal with it accordingly.

 ## 1. Project Overview